stronwood/Flightaware-Parser-Java/README.md

 # Flightaware-Parser
-Script to parse flight data from flightaware.com
+Java program to parse flight data from flightaware.com

 Rewritten in Java based on shivasiddharth's original python script here: